groupcache/groupcache-go/README.md

   value will expire.
 If you don't want expiration, pass the zero value for `time.Time` (for instance, `time.Time{}`).
 Expiration is handled by the LRU Cache when a `Get()` on a key is requested.
 This means no network coordination of expired values is needed.
-However, this does require that time on all nodes in the cluster is synchronized for consistent expiration of values.
+However, this DOES require that the clock on all nodes in the cluster are synchronized for consistent expiration of values.
 * Now always populating the hotcache.
 A more complex algorithm is unnecessary when the LRU cache will ensure the most used values remain in the cache.
 The evict code ensures the hotcache never overcrowds the maincache.